 Disallow: /

-For more robust enforcement, you can block bots based on their User-Agent string directly at the server level.
-This prevents them from even reaching your content.
+For more robust enforcement on Apache servers, you can block bots based on their User-Agent string directly at the server level using your .htaccess file.
+This prevents them from even loading the page, throwing a 403 Forbidden error instead.

 RewriteEngine On